An easy and extremely tasty baked rice dish. The chewy rice and spicy harissa cabbage are a match made in heaven.

 - Preheat your oven to 200°c/390°f (fan oven).

-- In a small bowl mix together 1 teaspoon of cumin seeds, 2 teaspoons harissa paste, juice of 1 lemon, 1 teaspoon of kosher salt and 4 tablespoons olive oil.
+- In a small bowl mix together 1 teaspoon of cumin seeds, 1 tablespoon of harissa paste, juice of 1 lemon, 1 teaspoon of kosher salt and 4 tablespoons olive oil.

 - Place the quartered hispi cabbage and 100g sliced spring onions in a large deep baking tray.
 Pour over the harissa mixture and toss well with the cabbage and onions until everything is evenly coated.
 Place into the oven an roast for 20 minutes until the cabbage starts to blacken on the outside.

-- Before serving the rice sprinkle the chopped parsley over the top of the dish.
+- Sprinkle the chopped parsley over the top of the rice before serving.